SandyPantsLai/rails-pg-example-shop/README.md

 ```

 You can now launch the app with `bundle exec puma -C config/puma.rb` and view the frontend at http://localhost:3000/.
 The admin UI can be found at http://localhost:3000/admin/.

+If you want to customize Solidus see their [docs](https://guides.solidus.io/developers/customizations/overview.html).
+This is an example of [adding a new route](https://github.com/solidusio/solidus/issues/1704#issuecomment-303092098).

 ## To Do
 - Add more versions of this store as new branches